Bali Metro: Phase 1

-The project is entirely financed by the private sector on a business-to-business basis, meaning that the Subway Bali project was to be developed without any funding from state or regional budgets or loans guaranteed by the government, either at the central or regional levels.
+The project was entirely financed by the private sector on a business-to-business, meaning that the Subway Bali project was to be developed without any funding from state or regional budgets or loans guaranteed by the government, either at the central or regional levels.
 The investment for the first phase (Lines 1 and 2) amounts to US$10.8 billion.

 Phase 2

 The investment value for Phase 2 (Lines 3 and 4) reached US$10 billion, bringing the total investment to US$20 billion.

 System network

-The Bali MRT is expected to stretch across over 60 km, with 16.0 km dedicated to the Ngurah Rai Airport–Cemagi line and 13.5 km to the Ngurah Rai Airport–Nusa Dua line.
-Trains will operate on the right-hand side, aligning with the current system used in Indonesian railways despite Indonesia’s left-hand road traffic system.
+The Bali MRT was expected to stretch across over 60 km, with 16.0 km dedicated to the Ngurah Rai Airport–Cemagi line and 13.5 km to the Ngurah Rai Airport–Nusa Dua line.
+Trains were to operate on the right-hand side, aligning with the current system used in Indonesian railways despite Indonesia’s left-hand road traffic system.

-The following table lists the MRT lines that are currently under construction or planned as of September 2024.
-Planned lines are preliminary and could still be altered before entering construction phase.
+The following table lists the MRT lines that are planned as of September 2024.